wombleton/gitlaw-nz/acts/A/Arms Act 1983.md

     (5) Nothing in this section applies in relation to any ammunition for a firearm to which paragraph (a) or paragraph (b) or paragraph (c) of [section 22(1)][29] applies.

-    Section 43B: inserted, on 1 November 1992, by [section 21][159] of the Arms Amendment Act 1992 (1992 No 95).
+    Section 43B: inserted, on 1 November 1992, by [section 21][160] of the Arms Amendment Act 1992 (1992 No 95).

+    Section 43B(1): amended, on 1 July 2013, by [section 413][137] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 44 Selling or supplying pistol, military style semi-automatic firearm, or restricted weapon to person who does not hold permit to import or to procure

-*   (1) Every person commits an offence and is liable on conviction on indictment to imprisonment for a term not exceeding 3 years or to a fine not exceeding $4,000 or to both who sells or supplies a pistol, military style semi-automatic firearm, or restricted weapon to any person other than a person who is authorised---
+*   (1) Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 3 years or to a fine not exceeding $4,000 or to both who sells or supplies a pistol, military style semi-automatic firearm, or restricted weapon to any person other than a person who is authorised---

     *   (a) by a permit issued for the purposes of [section 16(1)][20] to bring or cause to be brought or sent into New Zealand that pistol, military style semi-automatic firearm, or restricted weapon; or